steven-halla/casino_hell/README.md

 7) nuke em
 8) slots

-Every 3 levels gain a new spell
-1, 4, 7,10, 13 ,16,19,

 How to start program:

  python src/main.py

-rib demon slots:
-every time you lose you get plucked, but its hell so it regrows. we cna have rib demons do 1/4 player HP damage or something like that damage is done if all 3 spins land on a rib demon having a high body  can deflect the rib snatchers  or even reduce damage

-each game needs 2 stats attached to it

 when using gimp be sure to set image to RGB values https://graphicdesign.stackexchange.com/questions/39014/pngs-made-in-gimp-not-coming-out-transparent